lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 For example, for email/password, "email" can be the provider id, the user’s email can be the provider user id, and the user's password can be stored as the key's password.
 For Github OAuth, "github" can be the provider id and the user’s GitHub user id can be the provider user id.

-### Primary keys
+#### Primary keys

 Primary keys are a special type of persistent key.
 They are created when the user is created and can only be deleted when the user is deleted.
 This ensures the authentication method the user used for creating the account cannot be deleted (leading to a lockout) if someone else gains access to it.

-### Persistent vs. Single use
+### Single use keys

 Single use keys are single use only and are deleted on read.
-You can also configure a single use key to expire after a set duration of time.
+Single use keys must have an expiration.
 This is useful for implementing single use verification tokens for one-time passwords and magic links.
 This type of key can also hold passwords.

 ## Use keys